Article Created: December 2019

-Use your ADHD to your advantage when you’re reading.
+Use your ADHD to your advantage when you're reading.
 Know yourself and what triggers your hyper-focus.
-Start with a topic or story that’s interesting to you instead of just going for grand classics that you think you should be reading.
+Start with a topic or story you find interesting instead of just going for the literary classics you think you should be reading.
 Especially if leisurely reading is new to you.

 So, save War and Peace for later!
 Start with shorter works.
-A famous person you look up to probably wrote a memoir.
+A famous person you admire probably wrote a memoir.

 I personally love learning about comedy writers.
-My very first book in this journey was Amy Poehler’s Yes, Please.
-I was so engulfed that I finished it in three days.
+My first book in this journey was Amy Poehler's Yes, Please.
+I was so enthralled, I finished the book in three days.

 Yes, audiobooks count, but...

-Audiobooks are a wonderful way to “read.”
+Audiobooks are an excellent way to "read."
 I love them because they hail back to the caveman era of oral storytelling.
 Research suggests that human beings are incredibly adept at listening to and learning from stories.

-However, I also find that audiobooks free my eyes to roam.
-That can make me more prone to distractions and it’s essential to focus when you’re listening to a story.
-You can do small tasks that don’t require a lot of brain space.
-But I certainly wouldn’t try to do my taxes.
+However, audiobooks allow my eyes to roam.
+That can make me more prone to distractions, and it's essential to focus when you're listening to a story.
+You can do small tasks without requiring a lot of brain space.
+But I certainly wouldn't try to do my taxes.

 My favorite ADHD trick to audiobooks?
 Read along!
 Having someone read the words I'm looking at is double the information.
 It keeps my distracted brain twice as focused.